plasterboarding a brick wall

 measuring and cutting angle bead

-• Cut the angle bead 12.5mm less than the height of your wall.
+• Cut angle bead 12.5mm less than the wall’s height.

-2. Mix and Apply Jointing Compound to Internal Corner
+2. Mix and Apply Jointing Compound to the Internal Corner

-Mix the jointing compound in a bucket and spread it over the corner with a filling knife, covering just beyond where the angle bead will fit.
+• Spread the jointing compound along the corner with a filling knife, covering just beyond where the angle bead will fit.

 pressing angle bead into internal corner

-4. Cover the Internal Angle Bead with Jointing Compound and Smooth
+4. Cover the Internal Angle Bead with a Jointing Compound

 covering internal angle bead with jointing compound

-Using a stable stepladder, finish the joins between your walls and ceiling by following the same method for internal corners (see directly above).
-For more info on dry lining ceilings, check out How To Plasterboard Ceilings.
+Using a stepladder, finish the joints between your walls and ceiling using the same method for internal corners.

 Finishing External Corners

-1. Apply Angle Bead to the External Corner
+1. Apply an Angle Bead to the External Corner

 applying angle bead to enternal corner

-• Apply the jointing compound to the external corner and stick the bead in place.
+• Apply the jointing compound to the external corner and press the bead in place.

-2. Cover the External Angle Bead with Jointing Compound and Smooth
+2. Cover the External Angle Bead with a Jointing Compound

 covering external angle bead with jointing compound

-• Smooth the top layer of the jointing compound with an external corner trowel.
+• Smooth jointing compound with an external corner trowel.

 Don’t fancy doing this job yourself?
 Find top-rated plasterers in your area by clicking the button below: